All published articles of this journal are available on ScienceDirect.

 Introduction

-This study investigated whether the presence of meaning in life (presence-MIL) mediates the relationship between the agency of hope (agency-HP), the pathway of hope (pathway-HP), the symbolization (symbolization-MI), and internalization aspects of moral identity (internalization-MI), and MW.
-In addition, since the search for meaning in life (search-MIL) is often associated with psychological distress and may negatively affect MW, the study also examined whether presence-MIL serves as a psychological buffer against this effect.
+Mental Well-being (MW) has become increasingly challenging for university students.
+Research suggests that fostering hope, moral identity (MI), and meaning in life (MIL) can enhance MW.
+However, the mechanism by which these variables enhance MW is not clear.
+This study investigated whether the presence of meaning in life (presence-MIL) mediates the relationships between the agency of hope (agency-HP), the pathway of hope (pathway-HP), the symbolization of meaning (symbolization-MI), and internalization aspects of moral identity (internalization-MI), with MW.
+The search for meaning in life (search-MIL) is often associated with psychological distress and may negatively affect MW, and this study also examined whether presence-MIL serves as a psychological buffer against this effect.

 Methods